Department of Atmospheric Sciences

 Research interests and themes

-My work began with studies of atmospheric convective clouds and
+My career began with studies of atmospheric convective clouds and

-storms.
-But the larger context of tropical weather and climate must
+larger context of tropical weather and climate must always be

-always be admitted, or else storm meteorology is just stamp
+appreciated, or else storm meteorology is just stamp collecting.

-processes like radiation, surface effects, mixing, and of course
+radiation, surface effects, mixing, and of course dynamics:

-abstraction, up toward global scales (vast and pervasive yet
+global scales (vast and pervasive, yet evasive: the average is

 1. We study convective